 When going by train, there are two main centers to commence outdoors adventures: Aviemore and Fort William.
 I will focus on the first, as it has a shorter and cheaper link from Dundee than Fort William.

 Aviemore is a town conveniently placed near the centre of the UK’s largest national park, Cairngorms.
 From Dundee, one has to transfer in Perth.
-Depending on how tight you book the tickets, you can use the time between the connections to get some food for the trip.
+Depending on how tight you book the tickets, you can use the time between the connections to see the city centre, or to get some snacks for the trip.

 There are plenty of good places to spend a night here, and so if you booked something, you can drop your bags before going to the woods.
 Alternatively, look into accommodation near the Loch Morlich – it is an even better location to stay.
-Be aware though, that the local hostel is open only during weekends out of season.
+Be aware though, out of season, the local hostel is open only during weekends.

 From Aviemore, there is an easy hike to the Loch An Eilein, a mountain lake featuring a small island with castle ruins from the 15th century.
 It looks like a set from a fairy tale.
 Or a horror.
 Either way, it is a cool place to start your outdoor journey.

-From here, there is a nice walk to Loch Morlich, another lake further towards the mountains.
+From here, there is a nice walk to the mentioned Loch Morlich, another lake further towards the mountains.
 The path passes bogs, forests, and rivers..

 If you will be going anytime during the winter, It’s getting darker quickly, so take it into consideration.
 A good thing is, there are many gravel roads that are easy to navigate, even at dusk.

 Depending on where you have your accommodation sorted, you can either stay here, or take a bus back to Aviemore.

 If you stay in Aviemore, you can start your day on a ridge west of the town.
 Again, this is an easy walk for all abilities.
 It is also a fab place to see the sunrise – although, that is very weather-dependent.